 - Disfigurement or Loss of Function.
 These benefits are paid when a worker is disfigured or suffers a loss of function of a body part.
 This could mean anything from a permanent scar on one’s face or neck to a person who has lost function of an arm, leg, eye or another body part.

 - Total Disability Benefits.
-This type of benefit is available to workers who cannot perform work as a result of their work injury.
+This type of benefit is available to workers who cannot perform work as a result of their work accident.
 Workers who receive total disability benefits may obtain 60 percent of their average weekly pay (with a max amount capped by state law).
 That weekly amount is determined by averaging what the worker earned in the 52 weeks prior to injury.
 Workers can receive total disability benefits for up to three years.

 - Total and Permanent Disability Benefits.
 State law allows an employee who is unable to work for an extended time due to a work injury to receive total and permanent disability benefits.
 This will allow a worker to receive up to 60 percent of weekly pay, as well as an offset for the increase in living expenses due to injury.
 These benefits may be paid for the remainder of the workers life.